The County employs a dedicated snow removal crew, which clear and maintain over 3,600 kilometres of paved and gravel roads.

 For details, please refer to the Winter Road Maintenance Policy [PDF - 1 MB].

-Residents and property owners are advised to keep the snow and ice they clear from their driveways, sidewalks and property on their property.
+Residents and property owners are advised to keep the snow and ice that they clear from their driveways, sidewalks and property within the boundaries of their property.

-Residents are encouraged to report improper snow removal and any other contraventions of the Traffic Bylaw 3024 and the Highway Development and Protection Act through the County’s Online Occurrence Reporting Program in any of the following ways:
+Residents are encouraged to report improper snow removal and other offenses, under the County’s General Traffic Bylaw 3024 and the Highway Development and Protection Act, by using the online form, or contacting Regional Enforcement Services at 780-532-9727 or firstname.lastname@example.org.